 Vanilla extract to boost all the flavorings.

 Fresh apples, I like using Granny Smith apples as they are sweet but tart.
 I also like to (large-size) grate my apple with the skin on, feel free to chop your apples into small pieces if you prefer.
 The apples do not need to be strained in this recipe.
+Another way to use apples is to make fried apples, yum!
+You can easily make it dairy-free.

 How to Make Apple Cinnamon Vegan Muffins